 - Plant according to height, lower flowers in the front, higher to the back.

-- Plant a variety with different blooming seasons for more color year-round.
+- Plant a variety of flowers with different blooming seasons for more color year-round.

-- Choose flowers and bulbs that are easy-care and natural for your area.
+- Choose flowers and bulbs that are easy to care and natural for your area.

 - Make use of colorful flower pots and hanging pots.